Russian Blue: Appearance

+Behaviour

 They are generally considered to be a quiet breed but there are always exceptions.
 They are normally reserved around strangers, unless they are brought up in an active household.
 Many Russian Blues have been trained to do tricks.
 They can also be fierce hunters, often catching rodents, birds, rabbits, small mammals, or reptiles.
 As loving and easy going as Russian Blues are, they do not like change, and prefer predictable, routine schedules.